fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ###How do you get a path to these special sandbox directories?

-  NSFileManager (along with NSURL) is the class you use to find out about what’s in the file system.
+  NSFileManager (along with NSURL) is the class you use to find out about what's in the file system.

   You create an NSFileManager then find system directories ...
 ```swift